 Traveling abroad, in the sense of the word, is nothing new to me.
 I have spent much of my adult life traveling around the world with a mission to be accomplished.
 This trip to Italy is no different.
-I have a mission—I am here to study Italian culture as it relates to multimedia Communications—however, this trip is different.
-The mission is more self-focused and less driven by a higher authority aiming to guide some type of governmental agenda.
+I have a mission—I am here to study Italian culture as it relates to multimedia Communications—however, this trip is different in the sense that he mission is more self-focused and less driven by a higher authority aiming to guide some type of governmental agenda.
 This trip is by design more personally enriching.

 Leaving family is never easy.
 In the past, my travels had me leaving my four daughters when they were small and unable to formulate emotional feelings of goodbyes as easily as they can today.
 This time when I leave, I must think of the four children who will be left at home, and my wife who will have the sole responsibility of looking after their many needs.
 This I know.
 I do not take it lightly.
 What makes me nervous most of all is knowing my children will be affected by my journey abroad.
 However, I chose to partake in this trip knowing the personal and academic fulfillment is great, and worth the temporary sacrifice.
 Though there will be challenges at home, the personal enrichment and appreciation I will be able to teach my children are invaluable.